Race Equality Charter Mark

 The Race Equality Charter Mark aims to improve the representation, progression and success of minority ethnic staff and students within higher education.

-It is owned by the Equality Challenge Unit, ECU, which works to further and support equality and diversity for staff and students in Universities and Colleges.
+It is owned by AdvanceHE (formally the Equality Challenge Unit, ECU), which works to further and support equality and diversity for staff and students in Universities and Colleges.

-The framework for the race equality charter mark builds on the experience and methodology of ECU’s Athena SWAN Charter.
+The framework for the race equality charter mark builds on the experience and methodology of AdvanceHE's Athena SWAN Charter and award status corresponds accordingly: 'Bronze' level is awarded on the identification of issues and planning of SMART actions, and 'Silver' recognises actions have demonstrated imapct.

 If you would like to learn more about the work undertaken to address racial inequality please contact Patrick Johnson, Head of Equality, Diversity & Inclusion.